-On the left side in front of rear axel there's a manifold block, where auxiliary and linkage pump flows are combined when necessary.
+On the left side in front of the rear axle there's a manifold block, where auxiliary and linkage pump flows are combined when necessary.
 Linkage pump line from "selector valve" is in the middle and is enclosed with an one-directional valve.
 Should be an another steel ball between the T-connector and the block, that works as an one-directional valve on auxiliary (tandem) pump line, that's on the left.
-On the right end of the block is working hydraulics main relief valve, large nut hardly at sight in the picture.
+On the right end of the block there is auxiliary pump's relief valve, large nut hardly at sight in the picture.
 Relief valve's tank line on the right is connected to cross-shaped connector on the round cover on tractor body (central housing).
 Other return lines connected to this cross come from FEL's valve board (front end loader) (Finnish) and Kontak sectional valve table on the back.

-In this tractor line (in the middle) for combined flow is connected to FEL's valve board, that has serial output, where the pressure is further led to tractor's original Kontak valve board in the back.
+In this tractor line (in the middle) for combined flow is connected to FEL's valve board, that has serial output, where the pressure is further led to tractor's original Kontak valve board on the back.
 FEL's board is with own relief valve, so we have extra pressure limiting in this tractor.
 The lift (linkage) pump's relief valve is on the side of the pump itself.

-The pressure relief valve taken out, this limits the pressure to 180 bar as stamped on the nut and adjusted with the washers in nut's cavity.
+The pressure relief valve taken out, this limits the (tandem pump) pressure to 180 bar as stamped on the nut and adjusted with the washers in nut's cavity.
 The copper gasket had broken into 15 pieces, that all were still in original position.
 Anyway some hydraulic flow was missed.
 I placed in a new 20x26x1,5 mm copper washer, that didn't fit very tight.
 Some Usit ring gasket could be better if modified a bit.
 The loader started move faster, which is best noticed when using one pump only.
 Checking this out is worth doing, if hydraulics are lazy.
 This is probably Bosch made valve, can be 2 other makes too.

 Gear stick stabilizer similar to older MF, conical spring had broken to two pieces and larger part had fallen through the ring pin so that I couldn't move stick to 2. and 3. gear slot.